 Two computer scientists, Rachel Greenstadt (professor at Drexel University) and Aylin Caliskan (professor at George Washington University), have conducted extensive work to learn whether we can use AI to identify anonymous hackers.
 They’ve learned that, by using even just small extracts of code, an AI system can distinguish one programmer’s work from another.

 In the past, noticing these patterns was very complex.
-For context, consider the variation inherent to most open source coding programs.
+For context, consider the variation inherent to most open-source coding programs.
 These forums can be hectic, combining the work of numerous contributors into one near-seamless string of code.
 The more developers there are working on a single project, the more difficult it is to determine who wrote which piece.

 But computers can notice patterns more easily than humans.
 That’s why machine learning was the obvious solution to try against anonymous programmers.
 Could a computer successfully parse the respective inputs of multiple code contributors?
 The answer, Caliskan and Greenstadt learned, was yes.

 It all comes down to specifying exact programming styles that can match certain characteristics in the code.
-AI can be used to sustainably recognize specific programing patterns.
+AI can be used to sustainably recognize specific programming patterns.
 This helps computers recognize certain hackers via their unique digital fingerprint.

 Making the Web Safer With Code Stylometry